Trump-backed Rep. Madison Cawthorn concedes North Carolina GOP main

 Allison Joyce | Getty Pictures

-NBC Information projected Edwards as the first winner in the state's eleventh Congressional District on Tuesday night.
+NBC Information projected Edwards as the first winner in the state's eleventh Congressional District on Tuesday evening.
 He led the race with more than 33% of the vote, in contrast with roughly 32% for Cawthorn.

 "Congratulations to @ChuckEdwards4NC on securing the nomination tonight," Cawthorn stated in a tweet.
 "It's time for the NC-11 GOP to rally behind the Republican ticket to defeat the Democrats' nominee this November."